Homes for Sale in Encino

-Search all homes for sale in Encino, CA. Encino is located in the San Fernando Valley due north of Brentwood, between Tarzana and Sherman Oaks.
+Search all Encino, CA homes and real estate listings.
+Encino is located in the San Fernando Valley due north of Brentwood, between Tarzana and Sherman Oaks.
 Encino is a laid-back, quiet residential community offering both the canyon lifestyle and more urban lifestyle in Encino Village down along Ventura Boulevard.

 Residents love its convenient location, especially the easy access to the 101 Freeway that makes it easy to get in and out of the areas.
 A quick jaunt down the 101 or 405 Freeways will take you to the Westside, beach cities or across the Valley to Sherman Oaks, Studio City or Burbank.
 Register for a free account so that you can receive email alerts whenever new Encino properties come on the market.